Grohden/ionicSwiper/README.md

 ## Demo

-A prototype demo is avaliable [here](https://codepen.io/Grohden/pen/EbjWBe)
+A prototype demo is avaliable [here](https://codepen.io/Grohden/pen/EbjWBe) and on the demo folder

 ## Notes

 Swiper is a **SLIDE** lib, so there are some limitations in this lib..

-There are some problems with ionic list scroll **on browser**, it seems that swiper take the 'drag'/scroll event to itself.
+There are some problems with ionic list scroll **on browser mode**, it seems that swiper take the 'drag'/scroll event to itself.